Vinyl-Finance/vinylfinance-docs/docs/guides/profit-strategies.md

 Step 2:  Stake your VINYL-FTM liquidity pair in the Club to earn TRACKS.

-Step 3: Sell a portion of your TRACKS (40%) for VINYL and FTM to create more VINYL-FTM lp.
+Step 3: Sell a portion of your reward TRACKS (40%) for VINYL and FTM to create more VINYL-FTM lp.

 Step 4: Compound your new VINYL-FTM LP in in the Club